-Credit risk is the risk that a third party will default on its obligation to Council, causing it to incur a loss.
+Credit risk is the risk that a third party will default on its obligation to Council and the Group, causing it to incur a loss.

 Council's Treasury Risk Management Policy clearly specifies approved institutions, minimum credit ratings and investment limits.